SValentyn/2-3-tree/README.md

  ---

 Description project: structure and processing of [2-3 tree](https://en.wikipedia.org/wiki/2–3_tree).
-Comments in the program in Russian (will change later).
+Comments in the program in Russian.
 Also presented is my term paper on this topic (but in Ukrainian).

 ---